adhikarirsr/academic-kickstart/content/projects/cracking_captach/index.md

 +++
 ## Research
-We have been mostly exploring theoretical aspects of machine learning.
+As an academician, we have been mostly exploring theoretical aspects of machine learning.
 This project grew out of our need to get our hands dirty.
-So, the goal of this project is to explore deep learning by figuring out how to crack captcha.
+So, the idea is to explore deep learning by figuring out how to crack captcha.
+We will play with different DNN models.
+Here, the idea is not to come up with an original method but shamefully use previously tested models.
+Hopefully, while doing so we learn how to code up the model in different platforms and develop a work flow for machine learning projects.

 ## Tools

-1. Mathematica: For machine learning
+For scientific computing, we have have been using $\textit{Mathematica}$.
+So, firstly we will $\textit{Mathematica}$’s inbuilt Neural Network functions and tools.

-2. Python: For generating data
+We have used $\textit{Python}$ for data generation.
+We would also like to use $\textit{Python}$’s ML packages like: $\textit{PyTroch, Keras, Fastai}$.

-3. Julia: Future goal is to use Julia for ML implementation
+Lastly, we would like to use $\textit{Julia}$’s ML packages like: $\textit{Flux, KNet}$.

 ## Procedure
-Use the following python code to create 50,000 Captcha :
+* Use the following python code to create 50,000 Captcha :
 ```python
 import random
 import numpy as np